jspalms/RandomBank/README.md

 There is a job which runs on a schedule to apply interest to the account

 The user is notified when an action happens on the account

+Admin can add and edit products i.e. a kind of bank account

 ## Things to add